EltarSilence/GeekChat/README.md

 - Administrators can make other users administrator or can expel members.
 - All messages will be recorded in a proper database, and the scripts will dynamically load the messages on the client.
 All messages can be sent in a file and then can be exported so that messages can be viewed offline as well.
 - Each user can upload an image to show on his profile, and add a brief descriptive text, with a total length not exceeding 256 characters.
 His profile will be visualized by the other users by pressing the pseudonym (username) of the desired user.
-- Once a user logs in he will be able to look for the users currently connected and the last access of users offline in realtime.
+- Once a user logs in he will be able to look for the users currently connected and the last access of users offline, all in realtime.
-- You can send different types of messages:
+- In the chat you can send different types of messages:
-	- Text message (including Emojii)
+	- Text message (including Emoji)
 	- Audio message
 	- Images
 	- Link
 	- Documents
+	- Geographic positions
+	- Polls

 ### Remarks
 - Website Colors: https://flatuicolors.com/palette/defo
-- Readme is a WIP